-These days, while the aim is still to keep core WordPress functionality relatively lean, there are a lot of exciting possibilities built-in and ready to be switched on when needed.
+The aim is still to keep core WordPress functionality lean, but there is a lot of exciting possibilities built-in and ready to be switched on when needed.

-However, it is also very useful when building custom themes for a particular client, as it’s a way of logically grouping many theme options together, plus many core functions can simply be activated and you don’t have to re-build them from scratch.
+However, it is also very useful when building custom themes for a client.
+You can logically group many theme options together.
+Additionally many core functions can simply be activated and you don’t have to rebuild them from scratch.